documentationfor yFiles for HTML 3.0.0.1

 Tooltips

-Tooltips are small snippets of text shown when hovering the mouse pointer over a control.
-Usually, they explain in more detail what the control does. yFiles for HTML supports tooltips for all graph items with both GraphEditorInputMode and GraphViewerInputMode.
+Tooltips are small text snippets that appear when you hover the mouse pointer over a control.
+Usually, they provide a more detailed explanation of the control’s function. yFiles for HTML supports tooltips for all graph items using both GraphEditorInputMode and GraphViewerInputMode.

 Tooltip on a node